A Species of Allutheria

 Many are kept as pets and are therefore most often kept around the Fae, while others attend their Fae Masters as servants.
 The servants generally have more access to other Changelings and therefore attain a small amount of social interaction.

 Changelings were originally created by the Goblin King who began abducting human children from Ga’leah to fuel the magic of his Goblin torcs, a magic that allowed Goblins to assume human form for a time.
-After he had begun draining the youth from children to feed the magic of the torcs, he discovered that he could ‘train’ the children to attend the Fae as servants and pets.
+After he had begun draining the youth from young people to feed the magic of the torcs, he discovered that he could ‘train’ these young people to attend the Fae as servants and pets.
 The Fae were enamored with the human children and took great pleasure in subduing the beings who had replaced them in Ga’leah.

 Changelings are taken in a variety of ways.
 Some are abducted, some are bartered for, and some are simply given away.
 In most cases, the Goblin King provides the human family with a ‘Fetch’, a magical creation that looks and seems exactly like the child the Goblin King has taken but with one major difference.
 The Fetch will grow ill and ‘die’ within a few days of its introduction into the human family, thereby alleviating any suspicion about the child’s true whereabouts in Allutheria.